Scripture tells us that those who hear, and keep, the Word of God are wise, and they will bring forth fruit with patience (Matthew 7:24a; Luke 8:15).

 Fretting-type emotions are a normal part of life.
 We live in a fallen world, so impatience will happen.
 We all deal with fretting, anger, and irritations.
-Yet, if we desire to grow up, mature, and be pleasing to Yahuwah [the LORD], then we will recognize that our impatience does not solve our problems!
+Yet, if we desire to grow up, mature, and be pleasing to Yahuwah Elohim [the Hebrew name for the LORD God], then we will recognize that our impatience does not solve our problems!

 2. The Rewards